OCamlverse/ocamlverse.github.io/content/regular_expressions.md

 * [Humane-re](https://github.com/rgrinberg/humane-re): attempts to provide an easy interface for 90% of your regex needs.
 This is a binding on top of Re.
-* The standard library contains the [Str](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Str.html) module.
+* OCaml comes with the [Str](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Str.html) module.
-This module is __not__ recommended, but its availability in the standard library makes it useful when you don't have access to anything better.
+This module is __not__ recommended because it is not part of the standard library, it uses global states and is not particularly fast, but its availability makes it useful when you don't have access to anything better.